IBM/container-service-gitlab-sample/README.md

 1. User interacts with Gitlab via the web interface or by pushing code to a git repo.
-This container runs the main Ruby on Rails application behind NGINX and gitlab-workhorse which is a reverse proxy for large HTTP requests like file downloads and git push/pull.
+Gitlab container runs the main Ruby on Rails application behind NGINX and gitlab-workhorse which is a reverse proxy for large HTTP requests like file downloads and git push/pull.
+This container intercepts user requests

-2. Gitlab keeps track of projects, merge requests, groups, etc. in PostgreSQL.
+3. Gitlab keeps track of projects, merge requests, groups, etc. in PostgreSQL.

 3. Redis acts as a job queue for background tasks.